openapi-ts/openapi-typescript/docs/advanced.md

 - `PascalCase`
 - `kebab-case`

 It’s tempting to want to rename API responses into `camelCase` that most JS styleguides encourage.
-However, **avoid renaming** because in addition to being a timesink, it introduces the following maintenance issues:
+However, **avoid renaming** because in addition to being a time sink, it introduces the following maintenance issues:

 - ❌ generated types (like the ones produced by openapi-typescript) now have to be manually typed again
 - ❌ renaming has to happen at runtime, which means you’re slowing down your application for an invisible change